NASA-PDS/naif-pds4-bundler/docs/source/31_step_1_preparing_data.rst

     archive should have a name that is distinct from the names of all files already in the archive.
-If a kernel file supersedes one or more files already in the archive, this fact should be reflected in the ``spiceds_v???.html`` file (SPICEDS) and another version of the meta-kernel(s) should be created including this kernel file instead of the kernel file(s) that it supersedes.
+If a kernel file supersedes one or more files already in the archive, this fact should be reflected in the SPICE Archive Description file (SPICEDS) and another version of the meta-kernel(s) should be created including this kernel file instead of the kernel file(s) that it supersedes.

 Collecting and Preparing Data
 -----------------------------

-Once the data files have been identified it makes sense to collect them in a single area ("kernel area") because frequently the kernels need to be pre-processed before they can go into the archive.
+Once the data files have been identified it makes sense to collect them in a single area (the ``kernels_directory``) because frequently the kernels need to be pre-processed before they can go into the archive.
 Such pre-processing may involve merging or sub-setting files, renaming files to make their names PDS compliant, and augmenting files with internal comments.
 It should also include validating the final products that will go into the archive.

-The kernel area must structured as the spice_kernel collection, with a subdirectory for each kernel type.
-It can virtually reside on more than one location having given that more than one directory can be provided to the NAIF PDS4 Bundle (NPB) via configuration, but having it on single directory simplify pre-processing and validation tasks.
-It does not have to include kernels that don't require pre-processing (merging, renaming or additional comments) and can go into the archive ``as is'' BUT including these kernels might also simplify pre-processing and validation tasks that require multiple kernel types.
+The kernel area must structured as the ``spice_kernel`` collection, with a subdirectory for each kernel type.
+It can virtually reside on more than one location having given that more than one directory can be provided to the NAIF PDS4 Bundler via configuration, but having it on single directory simplify pre-processing and validation tasks.
+It does not have to include kernels that don't require pre-processing (merging, renaming or additional comments) and can go into the archive "as is" **but** including these kernels might also simplify pre-processing and validation tasks that require multiple kernel types.

 The kernels that do need to be pre-processed should be copied or "binary FTP"-ed or "scp"-ed to the work area.

 The ways in which the files should be modified usually include one or more of the following:

+   * merging files
+   * sub-setting files
+   * augmenting file with comments
+   * renaming files

+Some indications for each of these modifications are provided hereunder.

 Merging Files
 ^^^^^^^^^^^^^